 Can I Go to Jail for Hiding My Car from the Repo Man?

 If you are asking yourself these questions, no, you're not going crazy.
-These are common questions asked by consumers facing a potential repossession.
+These are common questions asked by consumers facing a repossession.
 Many consumers are also concerned about going to jail or facing other criminal charges for hiding their own vehicle.
 A review of the law surrounding vehicles is helpful in answering these questions, so here's some nuts-and-bolts advice.
-We also offer free online scheduling for appointments.
+We also offer online scheduling for appointments.

 Is it Legal to Hide my Vehicle?